What we offer

 - See product installation help for issues with downloading and installing.

 - Make sure you’re running the latest version of the product.

 - Check the “Troubleshooting” chapter/section of the product manual.

 - Check the FAQs (frequently-asked questions) for the product in question (if any).

 - If you’re still having trouble, narrow down the problem as far as possible, then bundle up the document & related files into a .zip archive (if small enough) and email it to email@example.com with a summary of the problem or question in the body of the email, detailing all relevant product and operating system versions.
-If the .zip archive is large (more than 2 MB), we suggest uploading it to http://ge.tt) and emailing the download link.
+If the .zip archive is large (more than 2 MB), we suggest emailing it via http://wetransfer.com.